maemo-leste-extras/sojourner/README.md

 ---------
 The package upload process is described [here](http://wiki.maemo.org/Uploading_to_Extras-devel).

 I use [extras assistant](https://garage.maemo.org/extras-assistant/index.php).
 After uploading the package is quickly available in extras-devel repo, but updating [package website](http://maemo.org/packages/view/sojourner/) takes few hours.
+Do not try to upload twice, because the hash will not match.

 Adding a conference
 -------------------